Computer-aided diagnosis: Cardiovascular disease

 State-of-the-art methods in cardiovascular computing, cardiovascular informatics, and mathematical and computational modeling can provide valuable tools in clinical decision-making.
 CAD systems with novel image-analysis-based markers as input can aid vascular physicians to decide with higher confidence on best suitable treatment for cardiovascular disease patients.

 Reliable early-detection and risk-stratification of carotid atherosclerosis is of outmost importance for predicting strokes in asymptomatic patients.
 To this end, various noninvasive and low-cost markers have been proposed, using ultrasound-image-based features.
 These combine echogenicity, texture, and motion characteristics to assist clinical decision towards improved prediction, assessment and management of cardiovascular risk.

 CAD is available for the automatic detection of significant (causing more than 50% stenosis) coronary artery disease in coronary CT angiography (CCTA) studies.

 Congenital heart defect

 Early detection of pathology can be the difference between life and death.
-CADe can be done by auscultation with a digital stethoscope and specialized software, also known as Computer-aided auscultation.
+CADe can be done by auscultation with a digital stethoscope and specialized software, also known as computer-aided auscultation.
 Murmurs, irregular heart sounds, caused by blood flowing through a defective heart, can be detected with high sensitivity and specificity.
 Computer-aided auscultation is sensitive to external noise and bodily sounds and requires an almost silent environment to function accurately.

 Pathological brain detection (PBD)

 Chaplot et al. was the first to use Discrete Wavelet Transform (DWT) coefficients to detect pathological brains.
 Maitra and Chatterjee employed the Slantlet transform, which is an improved version of DWT.
 Their feature vector of each image is created by considering the magnitudes of Slantlet transform outputs corresponding to six spatial positions chosen according to a specific logic.

 In 2010, Wang and Wu presented a forward neural network (FNN) based method to classify a given MR brain image as normal or abnormal.
 The parameters of FNN were optimized via adaptive chaotic particle swarm optimization (ACPSO).
 Results over 160 images showed that the classification accuracy was 98.75%.

 In 2011, Wu and Wang proposed using DWT for feature extraction, PCA for feature reduction, and FNN with scaled chaotic artificial bee colony (SCABC) as classifier.

 In 2013, Saritha et al. were the first to apply wavelet entropy (WE) to detect pathological brains.
 Saritha also suggested to use spider-web plots.
 Later, Zhang et al. proved removing spider-web plots did not influence the performance.
 Genetic pattern search method was applied to identify abnormal brain from normal controls.
 Its classification accuracy was reported as 95.188%.
 Das et al. proposed to use Ripplet transform.
 Zhang et al. proposed to use particle swarm optimization (PSO).
 Kalbkhani et al. suggested to use GARCH model.

-In 2014, El-Dahshan et al. suggested to use pulse coupled neural network.
+In 2014, El-Dahshan et al. suggested the use of pulse coupled neural network.

-In 2015, Zhou et al. suggested to apply naive Bayes classifier to detect pathological brains.
+In 2015, Zhou et al. suggested application of naive Bayes classifier to detect pathological brains.